10 Most popular Ghanaian food you need to try

 Fufu is Ghana’s national dish and also the favorite of the Asanti.
 Fufu is a combination of cassava and plantain pounded together, eaten with a locally made soup like light soup, groundnut soup, or palm nut soup.
 Most Ghanaians prefer eating this food in the evening for supper while few prefer it in the morning for breakfast.

-READ ALSO: How to Make Candied Oranges
+READ ALSO: How To Make Green Shito Sauce

 1. Fufu